Behavioral Health & Substance Use

 More broadly, we aim to improve care quality, control costs, enhance the patient experience, and improve provider work life.

-The Partners Collaborative Care Team is an integrated care team, anchored by a nonclinical direct service workforce who work alongside clinicians to deliver a suite of behavioral health interventions within the primary care setting.
+The Collaborative Care Team is an integrated care team, anchored by a nonclinical direct service workforce who work alongside clinicians to deliver a suite of behavioral health interventions within the primary care setting.
 Behavioral health support specialists (BHSS’s), recovery coaches, and resource coordinators, among others, are vital members of our Collaborative Care teams in our primary care practices.

 Improving Mood-Promoting Access to Collaborative Treatment (IMPACT) Model is a short-term, evidence-based program offered by a care team to patients in primary care practices in person or via telephone.
 The IMPACT model offers symptom monitoring, coaching, behavioral activation, psycho-education, support with medication adherence, and psychiatric consultation.
 It is a treatment-to-target approach.

 - Overview of Intervention IMPACT is a core intervention within the Collaborative Care suite of offerings.
-It utilizes a multidisciplinary team, anchored by a trained behavioral health support specialist (or a licensed social worker) who coaches individual patients and coordinates care with primary care providers, a psychiatric consultant and licensed social workers.
+It utilizes a multidisciplinary team, anchored by a trained behavioral health support specialist (or a licensed social worker) who coaches individual patients and coordinates care with primary care providers, a psychiatric consultant, and licensed social workers.

 Screening, Brief Intervention, and Referral to Treatment (SBIRT) is a one-time intervention that uses screening for substance use, targeted education about substance use and mental health, and referral (as appropriate) to treatment.

 - Background SBIRT was initiated in 2017 to facilitate the detection and management of risky alcohol and drug use in primary care.
-By populating screen results from SBIRT into the Epic electronic medical record, Partners now provides primary care teams with a tool for identifying alcohol and opiate misuse, among other substances, within primary care.
+By populating screen results from SBIRT into the Epic electronic medical record, Mass General Brigham now provides primary care teams with a tool for identifying alcohol and opiate misuse, among other substances, within primary care.
 Furthermore, by training Collaborative Care teams in brief intervention techniques, this program improves the ability of primary care practices to manage risky substance use that is detected by screening.

 - Evidence Base SBIRT, a model disseminated by the Substance Abuse Mental Health Services Administration (SAMHSA) was selected for its well-established efficacy in reducing risky alcohol use.
 It has been used widely used in both health care and in community settings.